Vienna is surprisingly safe for a city approaching 2 million inhabitants.

 High rankings, low crime

-Official numbers show reported crime in Vienna dropped over 10% to a 19-year low in 2018 with a subsequent slight 2.6% rise in 2019.
+- Reported crime in Vienna dropped over 10% to a 19-year low in 2018 with a subsequent slight 2.6% rise in 2019

 More evidence for Vienna’s safety comes indirectly from its regular high rankings in global quality of life surveys.
 For example…

-(Vienna had dropped to 12th in the EIU’s 2021 ranking thanks to the COVID situation in Europe!)
+Vienna had dropped to 12th in the EIU’s 2021 ranking thanks to the COVID situation in Europe!

-That same Mercer report included a separate ranking for personal safety, where Vienna placed sixth in the world, one spot below Zurich.
+The 2019 Mercer report included a separate ranking for personal safety, where Vienna placed sixth in the world, one spot below Zurich.

 ..but still some crime